iceamdeveloper/iceam/wp-content/plugins/bp-profile-search/readme.txt

 = 3.4.1 =
 * Added *selectbox* profile fields as candidates for the *Value Range Search* = 3.4 =
-* Added the *Value Range Search* option - thanks to Florian Shießl = 3.3 =
+* Added the *Value Range Search* option - thanks to Florian Shie�l = 3.3 =
 * Added pagination for search results
 * Added searching in the *My Friends* tab of the Members directory